irahulcse/ATC-Booktique/README.md

 ## Further Improvements:
 * Email Integeration could be done when the book return date is day after tomorrow.
 * OTP based Password Reset for Admin and Password to bring more security in the system.
-* Create more dynamic charts/plot for generation of the reports like Pie Chart,Bar Chart and Histogram so that user will be able to get more insights and depth knowledge about the data.
+* Create more dynamic charts/plot for generation of the reports like Pie Chart,Bar Chart and Histogram so that user will be able to get more insights and depth knowledge about the data.:smiley: